charley81/eotv/README.md

 - Need time picker that is customizable and works with shadcn, no time picker in shadcn
   • Created custom time selector from Shadcn select

+# Notes

+- currently create event is reaching mutation onSuccess
+- error toast is showing
+- onSuccess data is coming back as undefined
+- create event server action is not returning what it the event